 Alexis has taught me to use my trail app to plan the coming weeks to Wellington.
-I don’t have to hold fast to a schedule, but at least I have a rough idea of how far I’ll plan to walk each day and where I’ll stat.
+I don’t have to hold fast to a schedule, but at least I have a rough idea of how far I’ll plan to walk each day and where I’ll stay.
 I feel powerful making plans and Eline’s courage – shared so generously with her million dollar smile – gives me courage.
-She also loved doing the walk in order, and doing it all – although she did skip one road walk – as well as the excitement and anticipation of arriving at the national park on foot.
+She also loved doing the walk in its proper order, and doing all of it – although she did skip one road walk, as well as the excitement and anticipation of arriving at the national park on foot.
 Like me, she was confused with all the choices of how to manage these last few weeks, but decided to go with her heart and take a chance on weather for the crossing.
 I must say it helps me tremendously to meet another single woman sorting it out on her own.
 And if Eline can do this – a Dutch novice with English as a second language – so can I.

 Now it’s time to tuck in.
 The sheep are really complaining, but it’s so constant I hope it starts to sound like white noise.